 Start date: September

 Information about living expenses and financial support can be found on the University's website.

-Scholarships: Scholarships and bursaries worth up to £8,000 available.
+Scholarships (2015): Scholarships worth up to £8,000 available.

 Accreditation: This course is accredited by the British Computer Society (BCS)